-Connecting to the workspace from your computer
+Connecting to the Remote Workspace from your PC computer

-Make sure that you have activated the remote connection option on the CX print server.
+Requirements: Make sure that you have activated the remote connection option on the CX print server.

 - 1. On the taskbar, right-click the Remote Site Manager icon. - 2.
 In the menu that appears, select one of the servers.

 The Remote Workspace window of that server appears.